Who we are

 You’ve got 5 minutes to MAKE YOUR PITCH so be sure to make it COUNT!

 Whether you are the founder, a volunteer or a donor, if you are going to be the representative to pitch the group for funding your organisation, you’ll want to be able to clearly and concisely explain what it does and how it does it.
 In a matter of five minutes you’ve got to be able to tell what they do, what kind of impact they make and what specifically the organisation would do with the award money.
 The people sitting in this room have come and are committed to 100 Locals Who Give a Damn because of the simplicity of the model, the community impact and the camaraderie among the group.
 Use the time you have given to educate and move them.
-Even if you aren’t chosen as the benefactor for the night, you have an audience of passionate women, eager to making a difference here in our local community, excited to hear your story!
+Even if you aren’t chosen as the benefactor for the night, you have an audience of passionate people, eager to making a difference here in our local community, excited to hear your story!

 1) Know the facts!